 One major task in cancer research is to leverage signature studies on large-scale cancer cohorts and efficiently attribute active signatures to new cancer samples [REF].
 Although we do not fully know the latent mutational processes in cancer samples, we can make reasonable and logical assumptions about the solutions of such studies.
 Here, we aimed to design a computational framework that could meet these expectations.
 For example, we believe a solution should be sparse as past studies indicate that not all signatures can be active in a single sample or even a given cancer type.
 An apparent example is, we should not observe UV-associated signatures in tissues that are not exposed to UV.
 Likewise, we only expect to observe activation-induced cytidine deaminase (AID) mutational processes, which are biologically involved in antibody diversification, in B cell lymphomas.
 We also prefer a sparser solution as it explains an observation in a simpler fashion, consistent with Occam’s principle.

 Previously published methods use forward selection with a post hoc empirical pruning to achieve sparsity or iterate all combinations by brute force (REF) with a pre-fixed, small number of signatures.
 Other approaches use linear programming (REF), which is not efficient in optimization.
 None of the approaches explicitly formulates the multinomial sampling process into the model.
 Here, we formulated the task as a likelihood based/joint? optimization problem with L1 regularization.
 First, by jointly fitting signatures with a multinomial sampling process, LIBRA is aware of the sampling uncertainty.
+Cooperatively fitting a linear mixture and maximizing the sampling likelihood enables knowledge transferring and improves the performance (analogy: multi-task learning?
+Are we learning an auxiliary task here?).
 This property is especially critical in high sampling variance settings, for example, when we only observe low mutation counts in whole exome sequencing (WES).
 Second, LIBRA penalizes the model complexity by regularization.
 The most straightforward way to do this would be to use the L0 norm (cardinality of active signatures), but this approach cannot be effectively optimized.
 Conversely, using the L2 norm flattened out at small values leads to many tiny, non-zero coefficients, which are hard to interpret biologically.
 LIBRA uses L1 norm, which promotes sparsity.
 Meanwhile, L1 norm is a convex map, thus allows efficient optimization.
 Additionally, this approach is able to harmoniously integrate prior biological knowledge into the solution by fine-tuning penalties on the coefficients.
 Compared with the current approach of hardly subsetting signatures before fitting, our soft thresholding method leaves leeway for noise and unidentified signatures.
 Finally, LIBRA is aware of data complexity such as mutational number and patterns in the observation.
 Our method is automatically parameterized empirically on performance, allowing data complexity to inform model complexity.
 Our approach promotes result reproducibility and fair comparison of datasets.

 Material and Methods